AaltoSciComp/blog/content/2024/rse-funding.rst

 Future funding prospects
 ------------------------

-For any **long projects** (more than a month or so), we still follow do our original plan: we can receive funding from grants (or basic funding) to do long-term projects.
-This is usually 40-80% of a RSE's time, spread out over more than a month (and it can also be bursty: lots of work at some times, waiting for the next task at other times).
+For any **long-term projects** (more than a month or so), we still follow our original plan: we can receive funding from grants (or basic funding) to do long-term projects.
+This is usually 40-80% of an RSE's time, spread out over more than a month (and it can also be bursty: lots of work at some times, waiting for the next task at other times).
 We have done this for projects, and we know we can do it in the